 I was five and Bill and I spent a lot of time together.
-My mom left me with him for days and weeks.
-He made me m&m cookies, and bought me a Minnie Mouse doll I carried everywhere with me until it fell apart.
+He babysat me while my mom was at work and we often went on fun playdates and excursions together.
+He made my mom laugh a lot.
+Bill often made m&m cookies, and bought me a Minnie Mouse doll I carried everywhere with me until it fell apart.
 He tucked me in cozy cotton sheets that smelled fresh.
 He was always clean and gave the biggest most excited hugs.
 My angel of that time.
 I thought he was my dad and my mom had to gently tell me that he was not my dad but that he loved me very much.
 When we moved back to Hawai’i around five years old, I cried for Bill a few times missing him warm and encouraging energy.

 I was six and uncle Wayne taught me how to dance.
 Hula became a pace of my heart, and he was both disciplining me–to be on time, respectful, and conscientious of others, while tenderly guiding me, to be graceful, bold, and expressive.
 Hawaiian stories–the lives of Kings and Queens, the romance between two flowers, the synchronicities between land & sea, the connection of Fire & Water, the friendship between Wind & Earth.
 Hula, and uncle Wayne, taught me to be strong when I needed to be strong, and tender when I needed to be tender.
 I became good friends with his niece, who also danced in the halau.
 We slowly started to do everything together.
 The halau was named after her middle name–Halau O’ Ka’ula o’kalani–and she had a gold Hawaiian bracelet I always gazed at with the name engraved.
 We went to his house which was behind the satellite city hall where we practiced, and there he lived with a charming and jolly haole man who owned a parrot.
 The house was clean, and fresh, and had an open breezy feeling to it.
 Colorful paintings, and pretty dishes.
 I always made sure my feet were really clean for the carpet, or else I would get scoldings.
 There was a tub of water outside the house for dipping feet in after you remove your shoes.
 When uncle Wayne left for the Big Island, around the time I was 16, dancing in another halau did not feel the same, and today I save it for Full-moon’s alone, for close family and friends on a cool summer night, or midday of Texas spring.